dcyr/caribouRSF/prelimResults.md

 * A total of 67 simulations make up the simulation ensemble.
 * Climate change scenarios, fire regimes, and harvesting levels define each simulated treatment.
-* Fire regimes and climate change scenarios are simulated coupled with each other, as well as uncoupled (using the baseline fire regime).
+* Fire regimes and climate change scenarios are simulated coupled with each other, as well as uncoupled (using a constant baseline fire regime for each RCP).
-* Each treatments are replicated 5 times (with a few examples).
+* Each treatments are replicated 5 times (with a few exceptions).

 If you prefer visualizing the following results with static figures instead of animations, click on the links below each one of them (or [clone the entire repo][2]).